WHAT WE DO

-Child Enrichment Inc., was established in 1978 by a group of physicians, nurses and social workers to help abused children overcome their experience and rebuild their lives.
-Child Enrichment has helped over 22,000 local, abused, abandoned and neglected children since opening its doors to our community’s children.
+Child Enrichment Inc. was established in 1978 by a group of physicians, nurses, and social workers to help abused children overcome their experience and rebuild their lives.
+Child Enrichment has helped over 22,000 local abused, abandoned, and neglected children since opening its doors to our community's children.

-is to provide and coordinate comprehensive intervention, stabilization, advocacy and prevention in the best interests of abandoned, abused, neglected and sexually abused children.
+Child Enrichment Inc.'s mission is to provide and coordinate comprehensive intervention, stabilization, advocacy and prevention in the best interests of abandoned, abused, neglected and sexually abused children.

 Child Advocacy Center